Medium/snowflake/README.md

 For each track, share what milestone you each put for that track.

 * If the numbers are identical, you are in agreement.
-Don't waste any more time hashing it out unless there are questions about how to improve the rating.
+Don't waste time hashing it out unless there are questions about how to improve the rating.
 * If the numbers are different by one, ask if there's anything that needs to be discussed.
-Many ratings could go either way ("I think I'm a 2 or 3, so I just put 3") so there's often not any real disagreement here.
-Spend a minute or two reviewing the factors behind the rating and highlight why you chose what you did.
+Many ratings could go either way ("I think I'm a 2 or 3, so I put 3") so there's often not any real disagreement here.
+Spend a minute or two naming the factors behind the rating and highlight why you each chose what you did.
 * If the numbers are different by two or more, this is a serious disconnect.
-Spent several minutes reviewing the milestone definitions and discussing why each of you chose the milestone you did.
-It is normal for this to happen periodically, so try to resolve the misunderstanding as nonjudgmentally and objectively as possible.
+However, it is normal for this to happen periodically, so resolve the misunderstanding as nonjudgmentally and objectively as possible.
+Spend several minutes reviewing the milestone definitions and discussing why each of you chose the milestone you did.

-##### Promotions (TBD)
+At the end, look at the result and discuss whether it seems like a fair and accurate assessment.
+This tool is a work in progress, so be sure to ask whether it missed anything and take any critical feedback seriously.

-##### Underperformance (TBD)
+It can be helpful to look at the "error bars" as well.
+Any time you or the engineer is on the fence between two numbers during the evaluation, or your initial evaluations are different, write down both numbers.
+Then run one version of the evaluation where you always take the higher number, and one version where you always take the lower number.
+This exercise can help illustrate what someone's best or worst day looks like, or what someone's near-term potential is.

 ## Contributions